mokshaproject/moksha/docs/main/tg2/docs/main/ToscaWidgets/forms.rst

+.. archive:: tosca_forms
+  :file: ToscaWidgetsFormsExample.zip

 Using ToscaWidgets to create Forms
 ==================================

 Introduction
 ------------

-One of the most useful features of ToscaWidgets is the ability to create forms with requisite validation.
+One of the most useful features of ToscaWidgets is the ability to create forms with requisite validation with a simple declarative syntax.
 Using existing form widgets it is relatively easy to add forms to your application to manage your database interactions.

 The overall process for creating a form is as follows: